Best rosé wine: must try bottles in 2025

 Roasted Chicken, Roasted Vegetables Corse Figari rosé 2021 – Clos Canarelli Nielluccio, Syrah, Grenache Dry, medium bodied, fresh with a touch of minerality

-Sushi, Grilles Salmon, Light Fish Pasta Dishes Santa Margherita rosé 2021 – Santa Margherita Grenache, Pinot Grigio Light-bodied, crisp, refreshing
+Sushi, Grilles Salmon, Light Fish Pasta Dishes Santa Margherita rosé 2021 – Santa Margherita Grenache, Pinot Grigio Light bodied, crisp, refreshing

-Aged Cheese, Lamb Meat Bandol rosé 2018 – Domaine Tempier Cabernet Sauvignon Full-bodied, structured
+Aged Cheese, Lamb Meat Bandol rosé 2018 – Domaine Tempier Cabernet Sauvignon Full bodied, structured

-Light Starters, Grilled White Fish Rodon Bardolino chiaretto 2024 – Le Fraghe Syrah, Grenache Medium-bodied, fresh, fruity
+Light Starters, Grilled White Fish Rodon Bardolino chiaretto 2024 – Le Fraghe Syrah, Grenache Medium bodied, fresh, fruity

-Fresh Berries, Brie, Spicy Food Pink Moscato 2012 – Barefoot rosé Wine Zinfandel Fruity, medium-bodied
+Fresh Berries, Brie, Spicy Food Pink Moscato 2012 – Barefoot rosé Wine Zinfandel Fruity, medium bodied

-Sausage, Peppers, Grilled Pork Chops Secret de Leoube Rosé 2023 – Chateau Leoube Zinfandel Medium-bodied, crisp, refreshing
+Sausage, Peppers, Grilled Pork Chops Secret de Leoube Rosé 2023 – Chateau Leoube Zinfandel Medium bodied, crisp, refreshing

 California rosé wine reflects the region’s creative spirit and diversity.
 While states like Washington and Oregon also produce quality rosé, California has led a new wave of modern styles that rival their European counterparts.

-So, what makes California rosés stand out?
+What makes California rosés stand out?

-• Wide grape selection: beyond Zinfandel, grapes like Grenache, Pinot Noir, Mourvèdre, and Syrah are commonly used to craft elegant and expressive rosés.
+• Wide grape selection: beyond Zinfandel, grapes like Grenache, Pinot Noir, Mourvèdre and Syrah are commonly used to craft elegant and expressive rosés.

 The table below highlights some standout California rosé wine recommendations, along with selections from other U.S. regions.

-Napa Valley, CA – Pinot Noir Rosé of Pinot Noir 2017 – Mira Winery Light-medium bodied, semi dry, medium acidity
+Napa Valley, CA – Pinot Noir Rosé of Pinot Noir 2017 – Mira Winery Light medium bodied, semi dry, medium acidity

 Sonoma County, CA – Sangiovese Dry Sangiovese rosé 2021- Ferrari-Carano Medium bodied, moderate acidity and dry